Worlds Born of Solid-state Electrons | UTOKYO VOICES 033

 “Our role is to look at things before people notice them, to make ‘zero’ into ‘one.’
 And in the process of developing things further, we work with people from all over the world, with different perspectives and techniques.
 Instead of monopolizing knowledge, we share the joy of creation, and we compete to improve while working together.
 That’s the research style I value.”

 These are some of the new materials developed by Nakatsuji.
 The antiferromagnetic manganese compound (left rear of photo) that shows a large anomalous Hall effect may be useful for a high storage density and low power consumption magnetic memory.
-The gem-like shiny green material enables a new magnetism, a quantum spin liquid.
+The material in the foreground enables a new magnetism, a quantum spin liquid.

 [Text: Soui (“Creativity”)]